• Skip to primary navigation

 💬 The sponge is very fragile when it is hot.
 Do not cut the sponge while it is still warm since it'll be harder to cut clean.

-Just like any other genoise sponge cake which does not contain a lot of oil or liquid, this sponge cake feels moister with cake syrup.
+Just like any other genoise sponge cake, which does not contain a lot of oil or liquid, this sponge cake feels moister with cake syrup.
 When you want to make a whole cake or cupcakes with it, I highly recommend applying cake syrup.

 How to make simple cake syrup

 Melt the sugar with hot water.
-You can also heat them in a microwave or in a pot.
+You can also heat them in a microwave or a pot.
 The most commonly used ratio is 1:1.

-- Aadjust the ratio it as you like!
+- Adjust the ratio as you like!

-💬 I appreciate it if you can leave a review here if you tried this recipe and loved it!
+💬 I appreciate it if you could leave a review here if you tried this recipe and loved it!
 I always love to hear how you enjoyed it at home with your friends and family.

 📌 The Printable Recipe

-Fluffy Genoise Sponge Cake
+Fluffy Sponge Cake

 Equipment

-• Cake mold
+- Cake mold

-• Parchment paper
+- Parchment paper

-• Sieve
+- Sieve

-• Stand mixer or hand mixer
+- Stand mixer or hand mixer

-• Spatula
+- Spatula

 Ingredients

-• 4 eggs Whole eggs Large eggs
+- 4 eggs Whole eggs Large eggs

-• 20 g Milk or 4 tsp
+- 0.7 oz Milk or 4 tsp

-• 40 g Oil Any regular oils
+- 1.4 oz Oil Any regular oils

-• ¼ teaspoon Vanilla extract (Optional)
+- ¼ teaspoon Vanilla extract (Optional)

 Instructions